KellerJordan/modded-nanogpt/records/track_3_small_optimization/README.md

 ## Discussion

-One possible critique of a leaderboard like this is the following (quoted from a researcher on Twitter):
+One possible critique of a leaderboard like this is the following (quoted from a post on X):

 > The idea of SOTA in “optimization” is b.s.
 When the architecture changes we may get need different optimization algorithms.